AntMouss/Novelties-detection-project/README.md

 # Novelties Detection

 Novelties Detection project is a **real-time automatic newspaper semantic analyser** service , The project purpose is to understand information spreading in real-time inside a news flow .
-The news provide from different rss feed source like influent newspaper  , influent news websites ( ie : New-York Times  , Fox news ...).
-The basic features of the service is to recognize topic contain in news feed using **topic modeling¹** approach then we can detect what topics are a novelties or habits  , what topic appear or disappear at each time window ...
+The news provide from different **rss feed¹** source like influent newspaper  , influent news websites ( ie : New-York Times  , Fox news ...).
+The basic features of the service is to recognize topic contain in news using **topic modeling²** approach then we can detect what topics are novelties or habits  , what topic appears or disappears at each time window ...

 _Note_ : The default service settings are in **French** and the **rss feed** are French Source information .
 But you can set your own source information as explain in this [section](#1rss-feed-configuration)